Douglas E. Mirell

 A decades-long board member of the ACLU of Southern California and of its Foundation (including service as President), Doug has a strong commitment to equal justice and civil rights.
 He helped mount a successful constitutional challenge to the Los Angeles County Board of Supervisors’ 1981 redistricting plan on the grounds that it intentionally discriminated against the County’s then-three million Latino residents.
 He was also co-counsel in a federal court lawsuit on behalf of immigrant plaintiffs that successfully halted implementation of California’s Proposition 187.
 Some of Doug’s other high-profile, pro bono efforts involved the representation of plaintiffs in landmark free speech and church/state separation litigation.

-Doug was also instrumental in providing the legal analysis that helped win passage of three important pieces of California legislation affecting the rights of celebrities in the entertainment community:
+Doug was also instrumental in providing the legal analysis that helped win passage of four important pieces of California legislation affecting the rights of celebrities in the entertainment community:

 • Senate Bill 606 (2013), authored by then-State Senator Kevin de León, significantly enhanced the criminal penalties and created a new civil remedy for the harassment of celebrity children by overly aggressive paparazzi; and